 Also, in some families, they dry roast the spices before making the powder while in some they do not.
 I never have seen them roasting the spices in my family.
 Maa says roasted spices emits heavy nutty aroma which is not the characteristics of Bengali Garam Masala.
 Whereas in my in law's place, they do roast the spices before making the powder!
 I, however, in this case, follow the recipe from my side of the home.

-Here I am sharing the recipe for 1 Tbsp.
-Bengali Garam Masala Powder following the proportion I refer.
+Here I am sharing the recipe for 1 tablespoon Bengali Garam Masala Powder following the proportion I refer.
 You can increase or decrease the spices to make bigger or smaller batches.

 Here's how I make Bengali Garam Masala at Debjanir Rannaghar!Print